-Did you know that, according to the Insurance Institute for Highway Safety (IIHS), car drivers are at a higher risk of getting into accidents during the summer season than any other time of the year?
+Did you know that, according to the Insurance Institute for Highway Safety (IIHS), car drivers are at a higher risk of getting into accidents during the summer season than at any other time of the year?
 Moreover, June, July, and August are the peak months for car accidents, also known as the 100 deadliest days of summer.
 Let’s take a look at the statistics before discussing the top reasons why accidents increase during summertime.

 According to a 24-year study of car accidents carried by the National Highway Traffic Safety Administration:

-- In summer, 29 percent more people die from car crashes than in winters
+- In summer, 29 percent more people die from car crashes than in winters.

-- Teens are the age group most involved in summer car crashes
+- Teens are the age group most involved in summer car crashes.

-- Every year collisions and wrecks in the summer season cost billions in damage
+- Every year collisions and wrecks in the summer season cost billions in damage.

 Now let’s find out the underlying causes for the spike in auto accidents during summers: